KodeNet/KodeNet-HTTP/grav/pages/01.home/_faq/gallery.md

 <details>
 <summary>What is the privacy policy?</summary>
 No more information is collected and stored than what is absolutely necessary.
 This includes rosters, vCards and offline messages which OMEMO can store encrypted.
-OTR does not support encrypting offline messages.
-The server logs are minimal and do not keep an IP history of any users.
-The logs are there for debugging connection issues and showing basic server info like which XMPP/Jabber servers KodeNet is talking to, the encryption strength or if a server's certificate is invalid, expired, or not trusted.
+OTR does not support encrypting offline messages. <strike>The server logs are minimal and do not keep an IP history of any users.
+The logs are there for debugging connection issues and showing basic server info like which XMPP/Jabber servers KodeNet is talking to, the encryption strength or if a server's certificate is invalid, expired, or not trusted.</strike>.
+For security reasons the chat server does not keep any access logs.
+The error logs will still exist for troubleshooting any potential server-side errors.
+Rather than us ing a networked database the server takes advantage of using flat-files.
 </details>

 <details>